QR5.4.4 Matter Changes Space

 Figure 5.10.
 Light bends when a lift goes up

-Astronomers have long known that light bends when it passes a star.
-Photons have no mass for gravity to act on, but Einstein’s theory that matter changes space predicts it.
-He imagined a light shining in a lift that is going up, as shown in Figure 5.10.
+Astronomers have long known that light bends when it passes a star although photons have no mass for gravity to act on, but Einstein predicted this.
+He imagined a light shining in a lift going up, as shown in Figure 5.10.
 As the lift rises, the light curves relative to it, so if gravity equates to an acceleration, stars should bend light passing by, and they do.
+Light passing a star bends but from its perspective, it is going in a straight line, just as light in the lift is.
+Stars then don’t bend light by pulling it, but by changing its space.

 Next